 - “You can get strung out on Suboxone as badly as on heroin.”

 Technically, Suboxone and methadone are opioid medications, and opioids are sometimes called narcotics.
-Both block cravings and drug seeking – they do not produce a high or impair functioning when properly prescribed and taken as directed.
-In fact, if someone treated with them uses an opioid such as heroin, the euphoric effects are usually dampened or suppressed.
+Both block cravings and drug seeking, but do not produce a high or impair functioning when properly prescribed and taken as directed.
+In fact, if someone treated with Suboxone uses an opioid such as heroin, the euphoric effects are usually dampened or suppressed.

 “The notion that these are ‘narcotics’ that prevent people from doing intensive therapy when used properly is ridiculous; the converse is true.” says Mark Willenbring, M.D., founder and CEO of Alltyr treatment clinic and former Director of the Division of Treatment and Recovery Research of the National Institute on Alcohol Abuse and Alcoholism at the National Institutes of Health (NIH).
-To achieve stable recovery, some people need to stay on these medications for long periods of time, sometimes indefinitely.
+In fact, to achieve stable recovery, many people need to stay on these medications for long periods of time – sometimes indefinitely.

-When I told him about my difficulties with trying to find a rehab that supported Suboxone maintenance treatment, he said, “I get so frustrated with these inpatient programs that are wasting people’s time and money and exposing them to risk of overdose.”
+When I told him about my difficulties trying to find a rehab that supported Suboxone maintenance treatment, he said, “I get so frustrated with these inpatient programs that are wasting people’s time and money and exposing them to risk of overdose.”

 Following are Dr. Saxon’s responses to my questions about the resistance to maintenance use of Suboxone:

 Anne Fletcher: Why do you think so many treatment providers continue to be resistant to Suboxone (and methadone) maintenance treatment for opioid use disorders?